Animadversio/Animadversio.github.io/_academic_notes/Note-on-DDPM-DDIM-PNDM.md

 ## PNDM

-As a step forward the paper PNDM summarize the progress in the DDPM and DDIM, and embraced the ODE formulation.
+As a step forward the paper PNDM summarize the progresses in the DDPM and DDIM, and embraced the ODE / deterministic formulation.
 It incorporates a higher order solver for the ODE, using linear multi-step methods (RK4 is also a choice) to estimate the real "gradient" and use it to solve the ODE in time.

 It's similar to DDIM in that they both used a nonlinear transport part, but differ in they used different gradient estimation method: DDIM used the score estimate directly, PNDM used the score estimates from last few steps to construct a better linear estimate of the current score.